kamalbuilds/akashfiatgateway/README.md

 * Features:

 Fiat Payment Gateway Integration: A fiat payment gateway that allows users to purchase and manage Akash Network services using traditional fiat currencies (e.g., USD, EUR, GBP).
-Participants should integrate popular payment methods (e.g., credit/debit cards, bank transfers, PayPal) into the payment system to facilitate seamless transactions.
+We have integrated popular payment methods (e.g., credit/debit cards, bank transfers) into the payment system to facilitate seamless transactions.

 ## Demo